About Jeremy A. Cooney

 Democrat, Working Families Democrat, Working Families

-Senator Cooney is active in the Rochester community.
-He sits on the President's Advisory Council for Hobart & William Smith Colleges and is a member of the Vestry for Christ Church Rochester (Episcopal).
+Senator Cooney is active in Rochester and the Finger Lakes Region.
+He sits on the Board of Trustees for his alma mater, Hobart & William Smith Colleges, and is a member of the Vestry for Christ Church Rochester (Episcopal).
 He is a proud Eagle Scout and serves as a Vice Chair of the Executive Board for the Boy Scouts of America, Seneca Waterways Council.

 Senator Cooney earned his B.A. with honors from Hobart College and his J.D. from Albany Law School.
 He is married to Dr. Diane Lu, a urologic surgeon at the University of Rochester Medical Center.